Durable Outdoor Extension Cords For Every Season

 Discrete black cord

-The best outdoor extension cord if you’re on a budget is GoGreen Power GG-13825BK Outdoor Extension Cord.
+If you’re on a budget, look no further than the GoGreen Power GG-13825BK Outdoor Extension Cord.
 Ideal for use with heavy-duty tools and equipment, this ETL listed cord has heavy-duty molded plugs and is suitable for use by contractors.
 But that doesn’t mean it’s not great for indoor use too – and its discrete black color means it will blend easily with the background wherever it’s placed.
 Despite being heavy-duty, the cord is still flexible enough to resist kinking and tangling and is very easy to use.
 This is an extension cord that’s built to last!

 15 feet long